-External boundaries are where we bump up against each other (like setting boundaries around our time or how we allow others to treat us), while internal boundaries are where we bump up against ourselves in ways that bring dissonance between competing desires (like wanting to take on a new project but knowing we don’t have the resources to complete it).
+External boundaries are where we bump up against each other (like setting boundaries around our time or how we allow others to treat us).
+Internal boundaries are where we bump up against ourselves in ways that bring dissonance between competing desires (like wanting to take on a new project but knowing we don’t have the resources to complete it).

 Because most of us only experience boundaries when we bump up against each other’s, we don’t really think much about the visual map of personal boundaries.
 But when we sit down to consider how boundaries work, it’s clear that boundaries are both internal and external.